01 of 08

 Some of these places are warm when you're feeling cold - and too hot to visit in summer.
-Others put on some great seasonal events or are good places to catch a meteor shower.Continue to 2 of 7 below.
+Others put on some travel-worthy seasonal events or are good places to catch a meteor shower.Continue to 2 of 8 below.

 Death Valley for Winter Warmth

-Death Valley is hotter than the proverbial firecracker in summer, making it a place to avoid.
+Death Valley is hotter than the proverbial firecracker in summer, making it a place most people avoid.
 It finally cools off in the winter - but it stays warm enough to make it a great place to go if you're feeling a little too cold.

-Winter is also the busiest time in Death Valley, and you may need to reserve a hotel room two to three months ahead of time to avoid coming up empty handed.
-You'll find everything you need to know about planning a Death Valley trip in this guide.Continue to 3 of 7 below.
+Winter is also the busiest time in Death Valley, and you may need to reserve a hotel room two to three months ahead of time to avoid coming up empty-handed.
+You'll find everything you need to know about planning a Death Valley trip in this guide.Continue to 3 of 8 below.

 Orange County for Christmas Festivities

-I wouldn't have guessed this if I hadn't experienced it myself.
-To my surprise, Newport and neighboring Orange County towns put on some of the best Christmas festivities in Southern California.
+It may be hard to believe this if you hadn't experienced it yourself, but Newport Beach and neighboring Orange County towns put on some of the best Christmas festivities in Southern California.

-They include a Christmas parade made solely of lit-up yachts and lighted homes that can best be seen from the tranquil waterways that run behind them.
+They include a Christmas parade made solely of lit-up yachts and lighted homes that are best seen from the tranquil waterways that run behind them.

 Pacific Grove Has Butterflies

-Pacific Grove is nice anytime, but in the winter when the Monarch butterflies are here, it earns its title as Butterfly Town.
-The sight of them taking off in the morning is one of those bucket-list-worthy things to do.Continue to 5 of 7 below.
+Pacific Grove is beautiful anytime, but in the winter when the Monarch butterflies are here, it earns its title as Butterfly Town.
+The sight of them taking off in the morning is one of those bucket-list-worthy things to do.Continue to 6 of 8 below.

 Tournament of Roses Parade in Pasadena

-It's one of the most spectacular parades in the country, the Rose Parade held annually on New Year's day (except when that day is a Sunday when it happens on January 2).
-Every float is covered entirely in natural materials, and float builders use up so many blossoms that it can create a temporary floral shortage.
+Every float is covered entirely in natural materials, and the float builders use up so many blossoms that it can create a temporary floral shortage.